rockstor/rockstor-doc/pools-btrfs.rst

 Redundancy profiles
 ^^^^^^^^^^^^^^^^^^^

 All standard BTRFS redundancy profiles are available when creating a pool.

 * **Single**: This profile offers no redundancy, and is the only valid option for creating a Pool with a single disk drive.
-It is also recommened if you have multiple disks of different sizes, yielding higher total capacity compared to **Raid0**.
+It is also recommended if you have multiple disks of different sizes, yielding higher total capacity compared to **Raid0**.
 Data is neither mirrored nor striped, so if a disk fails, the entire data of the Pool will be lost.